-We are pleased to submit this Governmental Accounting Standards (GAS) 68 Actuarial Valuation based on a June 30, 2019 measurement date for employer reporting as of June 30, 2020.
-It contains various information that will need to be disclosed in order for Los Angeles Department of Water and Power (LADWP) employers to comply with GAS 68.
+We are pleased to submit this Governmental Accounting Standards (GAS) 68 Actuarial Valuation based on a June 30, 2020 measurement date for employer reporting as of June 30, 2021.
+It contains various information that will need to be disclosed in order for the two systems in the Los Angeles Department of Water and Power (LADWP) to comply with GAS 68.